-Aaron Hernandez's fiancee: 'I don't think this was a suicide'
+Aaron Hernandez's fiancee: He told me he was not gay

 'He was absolutely in love'

-Jenkins-Hernandez also spoke about her fiancee's "big heart," especially when it came to Avielle.
+Jenkins-Hernandez also spoke about her fiance's "big heart," especially when it came to Avielle.
 He never let the fame or multimillion-dollar contract change him, she said.

 Pressed by McGraw on whether Hernandez was a gang member, she said, "Not from knowledge," before conceding she probably wouldn't have known otherwise.

-Note: An earlier version of this story misstated the timing of Hernandez's suicide.
-It happened days after his acquittal in a double murder case.